LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/hello-world/project-intro/_index.md

 1. [Installed Node]({{< relref "../../../installations/install-node/" >}})
 {{% /notice %}}

 Programming jobs often require you to get familiar with, or at least make use of, additional technologies.
-Here, you'll be using a few web applications, like GitHub and Repl.it, to write your code, run it, save it, and submit your assignment.
+Here, you'll be Github to write your code, run it, save it, and submit your assignment.

 So while the coding task may appear straightforward, you'll be introduced to a set of instructions, or **workflow**, that is important for the rest of your success in this class.